szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - They also cast all their spells instantly.
   - Now considered cleric/mages so their cleric spells have scaling where applicable

-### Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too (3050) (BG2EE EET)
+### Make the Balor's vorpal attack not guaranteed to succeed but be affected by a Saving Throw too (3050) (BG2EE EET)

 I do not like being killed without any reasonable chance to defend against the killing blow other than luck or Death Ward, especially with demons, who are very capricious about whom to target.
 The Balor's vorpal attack has a 16% chance of killing anything by chunking, and only by equipping something that grants immunity to death effects, or using Death Ward, can you avoid it.
 Therefore: